 The Prentice School has a duty to protect the privacy of its students and staff.
-Upon registration, Prentice asks parents for consent to photograph or record their child.
+During FACTS enrollment or reenrollment, parents authorize School to use Student's name, voice, signature, photograph, or likeness, in any manner including, but not limited to, School materials, publications and promotions, published and distributed in any form, including on the School website or social media, and without any compensation, unless the School's Business Office receives written notification from Parents to the contrary.
 Any photograph or video may be used in perpetuity and, therefore, consent is not revocable.
 Any parents who do not give consent are noted, and this list is then referenced by the staff before the publication of any photographic materials.
 Parents are instructed not to identify any student or staff by name when posting or displaying pictures where the public can access them, including their personal social media.

-The parent and student information contained in The Prentice School Student Directory ("The Directory") is intended to be used solely for The Prentice School students and their parents to share information related to activities sanctioned by The Prentice School.
+The parent and student information contained in The Prentice School FACTS Family Portal Directory ("Directory") is intended to be used solely for The Prentice School students and their parents to share information related to activities sanctioned by The Prentice School.
 The information contained in the Directory may not be shared with any other individuals and/or for any other purpose.
 Violation of this policy may result in termination of the Student Enrollment Contract by The Prentice School at its sole and absolute discretion.
 Only authorized information by the Prentice School individual parents will be included in the Directory.